The simple harmonic urn: Asymptotic analysis of the noisy urn

 \item[(iii)] $W_k$ is null-recurrent if there exists $x_0 \in (0,\infty)$ such that for all $x>x_0$,

 \end{itemize} \end{prop}

-In~\cite{lamp2}, Lamperti proved the existence of weak-sense limiting diffusions for certain processes satisfying parts (i) or (iii) of Proposition \ref{prop:lampclass}.
-To state Lamperti's result we need some more notation.
-To describe the time-homogeneous diffusions on $\R_+$ that arise here, it will suffice to describe the infinitesimal mean $\mu(x)$ and infinitesimal variance $\sigma^2 (x)$; see e.g.~\cite[Ch 15]{kt2}.
-The transition functions $p$ of our diffusions will then satisfy the Kolmogorov backwards equation
+In \cite{lamp2}, Lamperti proved the existence of weak-sense limiting diffusions for certain processes satisfying parts (i) or (iii) of Proposition \ref{prop:lampclass}.
+To state Lamperti's result, we need some more notation.
+To describe the time-homogeneous diffusions on $\R_+$ that arise here, it will suffice to describe the infinitesimal mean $\mu(x)$ and infinitesimal variance $\sigma^2 (x)$; see, for example, \cite{kt2}, Chapter~15.
+The transition functions $p$ of our diffusions will then satisfy the Kolmogorov backward equation

-Let $(H^{\alpha,\beta}_t)_{t \in [0,1]}$ denote a diffusion process on $\R_+$ with infinitesimal mean and variance
+Let $(H^{\alpha,\beta}_t)_{t \in[0,1]}$ denote a diffusion process on $\R_+$ with infinitesimal mean and variance

-The particular case of a diffusion satisfying (\ref{diffdef}) with $\beta =1$ and $\alpha = (\gamma -1)/2$ for some $\gamma \in \R$ is a Bessel process with parameter $\gamma$; in this case we use the notation $V^\gamma_t = H^{(\gamma-1)/2,1}_t$.
-Recall that for $\gamma \in \N$, the law of $(V^\gamma_t)_{t \in [0,1]}$ is the same as that of $\| B_t \|_{t \in [0,1]}$ where $(B_t)_{t \in [0,1]}$ is standard $\gamma$-dimensional Brownian motion.
+The particular case of a diffusion satisfying (\ref{diffdef}) with $\beta=1$ and $\alpha= (\gamma-1)/2$ for some $\gamma\in\R$ is a Bessel process with parameter $\gamma$; in this case we use the notation $V^\gamma_t = H^{(\gamma-1)/2,1}_t$.
+Recall that for $\gamma\in\N$, the law of $(V^\gamma_t)_{t \in[0,1]}$ is the same as that of $\| B_t \|_{t \in[0,1]}$ where $(B_t)_{t \in[0,1]}$ is standard $\gamma$-dimensional Brownian motion.
 In fact, any $H^{\alpha,\beta}_t$ is related to a Bessel process via simple scaling, as the next result shows.

-\begin{lemma} Let $\alpha \in \R$ and $\beta >0$.
+\begin{lemma} Let $\alpha\in\R$ and $\beta>0$.
 The diffusion process $H_t^{\alpha,\beta}$ is a scaled Bessel process: